 - Please Note: Preschool Storytime takes a “nap” during the first two weeks of August as everyone gets ready for the beginning of the school year.

 The 2014 Storytime Break will occur on:

-Baby Rhyme Time: The new Baby Rhyme Time starts May 5th at 10 a.m. and runs every Tuesday, through July 29th.
+Baby Rhyme Time: The next Baby Rhyme Time starts October 7, 2014, at 10 a.m. and runs every Tuesday.
 Sessions last 30 minutes and are divided into 3 separate parts: Lap Time, Reading Together, and Free Play.
 There is no pre-registration for this free program.

 1-2-3 Play with Me: A Parent/Child Workshop Series: Families with children ages three and younger are invited to register for the Library’s popular five-week Parent/Child Workshop featuring noted resource professionals on Tuesdays from 9:30-11:00am on April 1st, 8th, 15th, 22nd, & 29th.
 The interactive workshops include toys, crafts, books and play in addition to discussions of parenting issues and concerns.

 Enrollment is free, but in-person pre-registration for all classes is required, so sign up with your friends & family soon.

 Reference & Research

 Personal reference assistance: Library staff is always ready and able to assist our young members of the public in finding information, both print and electronic.

 Study space: Children use our library after school as a place to study, do homework and research topics for schoolwork.

 In-Library Class Visits: Teachers and leaders of youth organizations bring children to the library to listen to stories, do research and find books.